 And they're here to reveal it all.

 How do they really feel about incompetent doctors?
 Where did that blood on the floor come from?
 What smells so…gross?
 And what are they saying about you.
-The Remedy spoke the registered nurses we know personally—as well as our network of medical experts—and divulge the answers right here.
+Eat This, Not That!
+Health spoke the registered nurses we know personally—as well as our network of medical experts—and divulge the answers right here.
 Read on, and to avoid having to go to the doctor at all, don't miss this essential list of the 50 Unhealthiest Habits on the Planet.

 Sometimes They Find Body Parts on the Floor